White-winged vampire bat

 The white-winged vampire bat (Diaemus youngi), a species of vampire bat, is the only member of the genus Diaemus.
-They are found from Mexico to northern Argentina and are present on the islands of Trinidad and Margarita.
+They are found from Mexico to northern Argentina and are present on the islands of Trinidad and Margarita Island.

 Etymology and taxonomy

 The white-winged vampire bat was described by Dutch zoologist Fredericus Anna Jentink in 1893.

 Dr. Charles Grove Young (1849–1934) is the eponym for the species name youngi.

 Jentink decided to honor Young with the species name because "our Museum is indebted [to him] for so many additions to its collections of the British Guyana animals."

 When it was described by Jentink in 1893, it was initially placed in the same genus as the common vampire bat, Desmodus.
 However, in 1907, Gerrit Smith Miller Jr. placed it in a new genus, Diaemus.

 That move to a new genus was not immediately accepted, however, with authors continuing to place it in Desmodus until at least 1982.